 Dairy-free cheese alternatives are some of the most popular vegan options.
 With the mission to become the best option on the market and to bring a tasty visual treat to plant-based consumers, Grated tapped the design services of Jade Agard.

 One of the most visually satisfying aspects of this design is its equal blend of maximalist and minimalist elements.
 In a rack full of vegan options, Grated immediately catches the eye with its vibrant packaging.
 The blocks of cheese are wrapped in sheets of purple and orange for that instant color pop.

 The agency filled the empty spaces with doodle-style illustrations of cheese variants, adding more oomph to the design.

-And to keep things streamlined, they went with a single sans serif font for all the product descriptions, nutritional facts and other tags.
+To keep things streamlined, they went with a single sans serif font for all the product descriptions, nutritional facts, and other tags.
 Not forgetting the mandatory plant-based seal that says the brand is 100% dairy-free!